-Grade changes for any reason must be submitted on the "Grade Change" form by the instructor directly to the Registrar.
 Grade changes must be made within two quarters (excluding summer) after the quarter in which the student registered for the course.
 No grade changes after two quarters will be allowed, unless it can be documented by the instructor and approved with the division chair's signature that the grade was originally an error.
 The grade for a specific course may be changed only once.